johnshearing/PrivateKeyVault/README.md

 Click on the icon.
 After a few seconds your wireless router will appear in a dropdown list.
 Click on the list item representing your router.
-A dialoge box will appear asking for your router's password.
+A dialog box will appear asking for your router's password.
 Enter the password and the pi will connect to the Internet through your router.
 It will now be possible to use the browser and to download files from the Internet.

-Now start an new VNC session between this computer and your raspberry pi via Ethernet cable.
+Now start a new VNC session between this computer and your raspberry pi via Ethernet cable.
 This will allow you to copy and paste commands from this document into the raspberry pi's command line interpreter.

 #### Purge Wolfram